senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **purgeRepository**

-    - Purges all data in the repository, except the configuration. (...ALL CAPS!)
+    - Permanently deletes all data in the repository, except the configuration.
-        - Very dangerous method
+        - WARNING: This method is destructive, it will delete all loaded records and entity resolution decisions.
+        - Senzing does not provide a means to restore the data.
+        - Backing up data is recommended before the method is used.

 1. **reinitialize**